-The penthouse suite is large, with a mansard roof overlooking the river Amstel, wonderful ensuite bathroom and a desk and sitting chair to enjoy the view.
+The penthouse suite is large, with a mansard roof overlooking the river Amstel, a wonderful ensuite bathroom, and a desk and sitting chair to enjoy the view.

-A very decent sized pool with spa is located on the upper level of the hotel, which is perfect for that late afternoon rest after a day of sightseeing.
+A very decent-sized pool with a spa is located on the upper level of the hotel, which is perfect for that late afternoon rest after a day of sightseeing.
 Ample eating and dining facilities are available, with also the option of room service.
 A very helpful concierge desk awaits your trip planning.

 If you are looking for a beautiful InterContinental Resort near America with a dreamy beach, the Presidente InterContinental Cozumel Resort & Spa is probably your best choice.

-The hotel offers 218 well-appointed guest rooms and suites, all thoughtfully designed to blend modern elements with classic Mexican accents, as well as lush tropical gardens, half-mile of private, white sandy beach and stunning Caribbean sea views.
+The hotel offers 218 well-appointed guest rooms and suites, all thoughtfully designed to blend modern elements with classic Mexican accents, as well as lush tropical gardens, a half-mile of private, white sandy beach, and stunning Caribbean Sea views.

-In terms of dining, guests can savour gourmet Mexican, authentic Italian or contemporary Mediterranean cuisine in one of the hotel’s four destinations for delicious cuisine and drinks.
+In terms of dining, guests can savor gourmet Mexican, authentic Italian, or contemporary Mediterranean cuisine in one of the hotel’s four destinations for delicious cuisine and drinks.

 InterContinental David Tel Aviv is a modern oasis in the heart of Tel Aviv in Israel, offering a wonderful mix of beach life, history and modern culture.

-Dining at InterContinental David Tel Aviv means an invitation to discover and taste a range of culinary delights, from market-driven salads and sustainable creations in the Atrium Lobby Bar to nomi, an Israeli inspired kitchen by renowned Chef Yoram Nitzan offering seasonal menus which fuse the best ingredients from both land and sea.
-Mornings are delicious at the Jaffa Court, featuring breakfast favourites from around the globe, sensational coffee and freshly squeezed juices.
+Dining at InterContinental David Tel Aviv means an invitation to discover and taste a range of culinary delights, from market-driven salads and sustainable creations in the Atrium Lobby Bar to Nomi, an Israeli inspired kitchen by renowned Chef Yoram Nitzan offering seasonal menus which fuse the best ingredients from both land and sea.
+Mornings are delicious at the Jaffa Court, featuring breakfast favorites from around the globe, sensational coffee, and freshly squeezed juices.
 Later, enjoy a refreshing cocktail while watching the sunset at the Pool Bar.

 Set in the prestigious capital of Spain, the InterContinental Madrid offers authentic Spanish hospitality and exceptional services.

-The hotel features 302 guest rooms across seven floors, 16 function halls, the exclusive InterContinental Club, 24-hour fitness center equipped with state-of-art fitness equipment, weights and 2 saunas; Wellness Center offering health and beauty treatments; 24-hour business center and the exquisite El Jardín Restaurant.
+The hotel features 302 guest rooms across seven floors, 16 function halls, the exclusive InterContinental Club, a 24-hour fitness center equipped with state-of-art fitness equipment, weights, and 2 saunas; Wellness Center offering health and beauty treatments; 24-hour business center, and the exquisite El Jardín Restaurant.

-This family-friendly hotel offers numerous benefits for families that visit Madrid including: Kids & Teens Rooms, the sweetest welcome amenities, a dedicated breakfast buffet corner with children’s favourites, “Kids eat free” program at El Jardín Restaurant and Concierge Kids Guide with the best plans for the family.
+This family-friendly hotel offers numerous benefits for families that visit Madrid, including Kids & Teens Rooms, the sweetest welcome amenities, a dedicated breakfast buffet corner with children’s favorites, “Kids eat free” program at El Jardín Restaurant, and Concierge Kids Guide with the best plans for the family.

 In terms of dining, restaurant El Jardín, with Chef Miguel de la Fuente at the helm, offers a fine cuisine based on a respect for only the highest quality ingredients.
 Bar 49 enjoys an elegant atmosphere, serving cocktails and national wines alongside specially designed tapas.
 And on Sundays, guests can enjoy a sumptuous Sunday Brunch that combines the best national and international cuisine with delights including seafood, sushi prepared live, cooking show stations, Iberian, salads, cheese platters, delicious fish, tasty meats, a special oven to design your own pizzas and delicious handmade pastries!